enzosterro/cryproapp/README.md

 # CryptoApp for macOS

 CryptoApp is a small tool for macOS to help you stay on top with all popular cryptocurrency prices.
-All rates fetched from [Coin Market Cap](https://api.coinmarketcap.com).
+All rates fetch from [Coin Market Cap](https://api.coinmarketcap.com).

 # Screenshot
 ![alt text](Images/screenshot.jpg?raw=true "Screenshot")